Leaky Gut Test

 How Can The Leaky Gut Test Help?

-Since monitoring is recommend by most doctors, we would like to extend a 10% discount when you order 2 or more leaky gut tests (will be automatically discounted at checkout).
+Since on-going monitoring is recommend by most doctors, we extend a 10% discount when you order 2 or more leaky gut tests at the same time (automatically discounted at checkout).

 What's Being Tested in This Panel:

 - Total Urine Volume